HalosGhost/immio/README.rst

 -----
 *Sorted by level of importance*

 #.
-Add support for uploading multiple images
-#.
 Use native solutions wherever possible
 #.
-Add options (and relevant documentation) for managing images (not just uploading them)
+Add options for managing images (may need upstream API changes)
 #.
 Print more helpful ``help``
 #.
 Add ``-v|--verbose`` flag to output more information about the image